Sesame Logo

 Health benefits of sesame seeds

 There’s a reason that sesame seeds have been a staple of diets and medicine for thousands of years: they’re really good for you!
-The numerous health benefits of sesame seeds include:
+Here's how sesame seeds can benefit your body:

 Sesame seeds have been found to help lower cholesterol levels due to their rich content of plant compounds known as lignans and phytosterols.
 Phytosterols are plant compounds that bear a structural resemblance to cholesterol and compete with it for absorption in the digestive tract.

-When we consume foods like sesame seeds that are high in phytosterols, they can effectively block the absorption of dietary cholesterol, thus reducing its entry into the bloodstream.
-Additionally, sesame seeds are a source of healthy fats, mainly monounsaturated and polyunsaturated fats, which can have a favorable impact on overall cholesterol levels when they replace saturated fats in the diet.
+Phytosterols help block the absorption of dietary cholesterol, reducing its entry into the bloodstream.
+Additionally, sesame seeds are a source of healthy fats, mainly monounsaturated and polyunsaturated fats, which can have a positive impact on overall cholesterol levels when they replace saturated fats in the diet.

 Sesame seeds are an excellent dietary fiber source crucial in promoting good health.
 Just one ounce of sesame seeds provides nearly 4 grams of dietary fiber.
 This fiber content is beneficial for several reasons: